thixd/QuickDrawDoodle/README.md

 # Quick Draw Doodle

 Inspired by Google Quick, Draw: Can a neural network learn to recognize doodling?
 [Quick, Draw](https://quickdraw.withgoogle.com/)<br/>
-You can play alone or with friend.
+You can play alone or with friend(under developing).
 In given time, both of you with try to draw the given keyword, whose draw get detected faster by neural network will win.

 Tech used
 ====